 When the Israelites saw the enemy, they feared.

 Fear.
 Isn’t that the root of the issue when we use the excuse of praying prayers of doubt when we already know God told us to do something?
 (Oh, how I can relate to that!)What did God say the last time you heard Him speak to you?
 Here's why to keep moving forward with God. #ThrivingInChrist #LiveYielded Click To Tweet

 Use What’s in Your Hand

 After God said to move forward, He reminded Moses to use his staff (v.16).
 Remember, when God called Moses way back in the desert, God started with having Moses use the staff to get used to God’s miracle-working power.

-Like I said in this post, “God will take what we are used to holding and transform it with His power as an instrument to fulfill His agenda.
+Like I said in my post, Like Moses We Can Get Used to Using God’s Power,” “God will take what we are used to holding and transform it with His power as an instrument to fulfill His agenda.
 Moses was familiar with working with a staff, but God was showing him how to get used to the next level.”